-It is common for the governments of this world to claim that they have the final say over how children are taken care of.
+Unfortunately, it is common for the governments of this world to claim that they have the final say over how children are taken care of.
 Yet parents around the world will almost all claim a greater right to decide what happens to their children.
-They cooperate with government to the extent required to keep children from being taken away from the home.
+They cooperate with governments to the extent required, usually to keep children from being taken away from the home.

 Do parents have authority over children?

-I think we can make a case for parental authority even without citing Biblical verses.
+But, I think we can make a case for parental authority even without citing helpful and wise Biblical verses.
 Children need to be taken care of, which requires that someone have the responsibility to do this.
 This type of responsibility cannot function without some sort of authority.

-The kind of authority needed is a combination of
+The kind of authority that is needed is a combination of